yomiolatunji/Wallet/README.md

 3. **Fund Management:** Wallet allows users to effortlessly fund their wallets with any desired amount.
 A straightforward withdrawal process ensures swift and secure access to funds whenever required.

-4. **Transaction Tracking:** Users can view their wallet balances and transactions in real-time.
+4. **Transaction Tracking:** Users can view their wallet balances and transactions in real time.
 Advanced filtering options enable easy sorting of transactions based on day, week, month, or year, enhancing financial oversight.

 5. **Admin Privileges:** Admin users enjoy powerful functionalities, including viewing all users and their wallet details, activating or deactivating users, and accessing platform-wide transaction history with various filtering options.